 I swear I almost choked to death the first time I had Pastelillos de Guayaba (pahs-tay-LEE-yos de gwa-YA-bah).
 Bakeries in Puerto Rico and NYC love to douse these guava turnovers with an obscene amount of powdered sugar.
-You’re bound to inhale it and choke.
+You’re going to inhale it and choke.
 It’s so amazing.
 And it’s worth choking on because the taste-reward outweighs the sugar-induced pneumonia.
 This puff pastry recipe I shared last week is begging for you to fill it with guava paste.
 So, let me show you how!

 What are Pastelillos de Guayaba?

 In Puerto Rico Pastelillos de Guayaba the equivalent of an apple danish in the States.
-They’re usually served in the morning or afternoon with a hot cup of café con leche.
+They’re eaten in the morning or afternoon with a hot cup of café con leche.
 Guava paste- made thick from slowly boiling guava pulp- is wrapped in flaky, buttery puff pastry and baked until golden.
 The pastries are then finished with a deluge of powdered sugar.
 Pastelillos de guayaba are going to be the easiest pastry you’ve ever made.
 They will also be the best-tasting pastry you’ve ever eaten.
 Millions of Puerto Ricans can’t be wrong.

 What do you need to make Pastelillos de Guayaba?